 How could drawdown work for you?

-Your results are based on a number of assumptions, primarily that your full fund remaining after your tax-free cash has been withdrawn is invested, and that your income, growth, and fund charges remain the same throughout the life of your plan.
+Your results are based on several assumptions, primarily that your full fund remaining after your tax-free cash has been withdrawn is invested and that your income, growth, and fund charges remain the same throughout the life of your plan.

 Other assumptions